 Frey who was looking for ‘the one’ when she met Scott, went on to have a son with chiropractor David Markovich in April, 2004, and in 2006, married Robert Hernandez, a Corrections officer.
 Her lawyer, mouthpiece, and famous ambulance chaser, Gloria Allred, was invited to the wedding.

 She divorced Hernandez in 2008, and was sued in 2011 by Pedro Reynosa for breach of contract when he alleged Frey broke her promise to sign her name on a book and screenplay, which they co-wrote, in 2009.
 They collaborated on a book called “Memoirs of a Sex Addict”, and the play “Myths of the Flesh.”

-Since Peterson’s appeal is on the forefront, Frey herself has been granting media interviews during which she omits to talk about her missionary work for the church and the fact that the book Scott had in his car with her office address on it, was a religious one she had asked him to read and return to her at that address, and not a sinister map to go after her.
+Since Peterson’s appeal is on the forefront, Frey herself has been granting media interviews during which she omits to talk about her missionary work for the church and the fact that she had given him the spiritual self-help book he had in his car with her office address on it, and had asked him to read and return it to her at that address; which would indicate that it was not a sinister map to go after her.

 Scott was in dire straits and it seems that her calls, as fake as they were, made it possible for him to live a fantasy, as far away as possible from his tragic reality.
 During their conversations, one could not help notice that Amber sounded as real as he did, so in this strange duo,who was zooming who?

 This lady was and still is a complete and utter flake.